Well-posedness of initial-boundary value problem for time-fractional diffusion-wave equation with time-dependent coefficients: Proof of Theorem

 {\bf Step 4.
 Uniqueness of solution}

 In the case of $\alpha\le 1$, as one can see from the proof of Theorem 4.1 in \cite{KRY20}, the uniqueness of solution can be easily proved by taking $\psi=u(t)\in H_0^1(\Omega)$ in \eqref{eq:def-sol} and applying the generalized Gr\"onwall's inequality.
-However, in our case of $1<\alpha\le 2$, we cannot do in the same way because $\partial_t u$ does not belong to $L^2(0,T;H_0^1(\Omega))$.
+However, in our case of $1<\alpha\le 2$, we cannot do in the same way because $u$ has not enough regularity as the test function.
 Here we modify the idea used in \cite[Chapter 7]{E98} to show the uniqueness of the solution by proving first the uniqueness of the integral of the solution.